richmorrison/Solar_System/README.md

 It was Friday evening and I wanted to play with planetary orbits.

 I retrieved the evenings orbital ephemeris for the key solar system bodies and ran the system forwards in time with a Runge-Kutta solver for a total of 10 years.
 The main function requests the solver increments hourly, targetting each 24 hour period.
-This takes aout 20 seconds on my mid-spec laptop.
+This takes about 20 seconds on my mid-spec laptop.

 Orbital ephemeris were retrieved from NASA/JPL's [Horizons System](https://ssd.jpl.nasa.gov/horizons).